Why Choose Us for GI Cancer Care?

 The University of Chicago was the first institution to establish a full-time department of gastroenterology--in 1927.
 Since then, our gastroenterologists have earned an international reputation as leaders in this field.

 The University of Chicago Comprehensive Cancer Center is a leader in intensity-modulated radiotherapy, image-guided radiotherapy and stereotactic body radiosurgery.
 These high-precision treatment techniques allow radiation oncologists to treat tumors with the highest degree of accuracy, making treatment safer and more effective.

 Every year, we treat a large number of patients with cancer.
 This vast experience often translates into better-targeted treatment therapies for our patients.
 In addition, we often have better outcomes for surgical procedures, especially the most complex operations to remove cancers.

 Our physicians not only treat patients, but are also on the leading edge of cancer research.
 Physicians and scientists at the University of Chicago Comprehensive Cancer Center are studying cancer at every point along the research spectrum, including gastrointestinal cancer clinical trials.
 Because of this research, we can offer new treatments that are not readily available at other medical centers.

 We are committed to identifying effective new cancer therapies and researching investigational drugs.
 In fact, one of our physicians found that a combination of investigational and established drugs could increase the one-year survival rate for patients with advanced pancreatic cancer from 18 percent to 54 percent.

-In addition, University of Chicago doctors hold leadership positions in two national cooperative clinical oncology research groups--the American College of Surgeons Oncology Group (ACOSOG) and the Cancer and Leukemia Group B (CALGB).
+In addition, University of Chicago doctors hold leadership positions in two national cooperative clinical oncology research groups--the American College of Surgeons Oncology Group (ACOSOG) and the Alliance for Clinical Trials in Oncology.